Graded Betti numbers of path ideals of cycles and lines: Path complexes and runs

-In~\cite{AF2012} we show that every induced subcollection of the path complex of a cycle is a disjoint union of runs (\cite{AF2012}~Proposition~3.6), and that two induced subcollections of the path complex of a cycle composed of the same number of runs of the same lengths are homeomorphic (\cite{AF2012}~Lemma~3.8).
-Therefore all the information we need to compute the homologies of induced subcollections of $\D_t(C_n)$ depends on the number and the lengths of the runs.
+\end{example} In~\cite{AF2012} we show that every induced subcollection of the path complex of a cycle is a disjoint union of runs \cite[Proposition~3.6]{AF2012}, and that two induced subcollections of the path complex of a cycle composed of the same number of runs of the same lengths are homeomorphic \cite[Lemma~3.2.9]{AThesis2015}.
+Then all the information we need to compute the homologies of induced subcollections of $\D_t(C_n)$ depends on the number and the lengths of the runs. \begin{defn} For a fixed integer $t \geq 2$, let the pure $(t-1)$-dimensional simplicial complex $\Gamma=\langle F_1,\ldots,F_s\rangle$ be a disjoint union of runs of length $s_1,\ldots,s_r$.
+Then the sequence of positive integers $s_1,\ldots,s_r$ is called a \textbf{run sequence} on $\YY=\ver(\Gamma)$, and we use the notation